AdityaNanda/Networks-Gradients-Sampling-Toolbox/README.md

 * A partition of this vector into 17 * 2 = 34 networks (the parcellation and partition are from Schaefer et al. (2018) https://doi.org/10.1093/cercor/bhx179).

 # Licence
 This software is free to use for all academic and research purposes.
-For details see the Licence file.
+See the License file for details.

 # Reference